rtmigo/vtcff_py/README.md

 ```

 By default, the `near_lossless` is set to slowest possible
 `VcPreset.N10_PLACEBO`, because we are trying to maximize quality.
-You will
+You may
-probably want to choose a faster preset so that the result appears within a
+want to choose a faster preset so that the result appears within a
 lifetime.

 By default, the `lossless` is set to fastest possible